Dr. Kiara L. Moore Awarded NIMH Diversity Research Supplement

 The National Institute of Mental Health (NIMH) awarded Provost’s Postdoctoral Fellow and Assistant Professor Kiara L. Moore a $192,000 Diversity Research Supplement to Professor Michelle R. Munson’s R34 study “Engaging Young Adults in Their Mental Health Care Through a Brief Empirically-Based Meta-Intervention.”
 With the funding from the supplement award and mentorship from Dr. Munson, Dr. Moore is investigating “Ethnic Identity and Mental Health Service Use among Young Adults with Serious Mental Health Conditions.”

 Dr. Moore is a postdoctoral research associate on Dr. Munson study, which is enrolling 200 marginalized young adults with mental health challenges in a randomized controlled trial of a novel engagement intervention called “Just Do You.”
 The brief intervention is aimed at helping young adults develop a positive mental health narrative, feel less discrimination, experience more hope, and ultimately decide to continue a mental health treatment plan that works for them.
-The specific focus of Dr. Moore’s study is the role that identity and identity development play in minority young adults’ decision to maintain their mental health treatment.
+The specific focus of Dr. Moore’s study is the role that identity and identity development play in ethnic minority young adults’ decision to maintain their mental health treatment.

 “What I am adding to the study,” Dr. Moore explained, “are quantitative and qualitative measures of participants’ ethnic identity.
 I am interested in how strongly connected they feel to their ethnicity, what it means to them, and the extent to which ethnic affiliation is an indicator of service use.
 Young adulthood is a time when people are sorting out questions of who they are, where they fit in, and how the culture in which they were raised translates into their adult choices.
 I am interested in how they see aspects of their ethnic culture, and their own relationships to their culture, making it easier or harder for them to engage with treatment.”